fintjs/.github/profile/README.md

 ## FiNT Team

-Our main objective is to deliver social messengers under web3 standards with security and convenient experience on mind!
+Our main objective is to deliver social messenger under web3 standards with security and convenient experience on mind!